Reachability analysis of linear hybrid systems via block decomposition: Reachability analysis of linear hybrid systems

 Finally, the algorithm checks for a fixpoint, i.e., for inclusion of the symbolic states we computed with \jump in previously-seen symbolic states.

-\paragraph{Example.}
+\paragraph*{Example}

 The green set in Figure~\ref{fig:intersection_assignment_inclusion} shows that the two sets we obtained from \jump are contained in $\Xhat(0)$ computed before.
-(Recall that in this example we only consider a single location; hence the inclusion holds for symbolic states.)
+(Recall that in this example we only consider a single location; hence the inclusion of the sets implies inclusion of the symbolic states.)

 The steps outlined above describe one iteration of the standard reachability algorithm.
 Each symbolic state for which the fixpoint check was negative spawns a new flowpipe.
 Since this can lead to a combinatorial explosion, one typically applies a technique called \emph{clustering} (cf.~\cite{FrehseLGDCRLRGDM2011}), where symbolic states are merged after the application of \jump.
 Here we consider clustering with a convex hull.